drninkeo/webserver-time/README.md

 ### Version 2.4

-- remove json.config (is no longer needed due to the few settings - see configuration options)
+- Remove json.config (is no longer needed due to the few settings - see configuration options)
-- Switching the arrangement (vertical or horizontal) is now done by holding down the time display
+- Switching the arrangement (vertical or horizontal) is now done by holding down the time display (2.5 seconds!)
+- The size of the time display can be changed variably using the scroll wheel

 ## Installation notes: